protaspegar/song-generator/README.md

 ## Scraper

 This tool scraps a lyrics web site to extract lyrics from an artist and prepare it to be used by the ML model.

+The tool will generate a single text file with all the lyrics found.
+It is important that you edit the file manually to remove odd stuff and undesired lyrics.

 Some references:
 * Source of lyrics: https://www.letras.mus.br